A review of Oblivion (David Foster Wallace) by Joseph Suglia

 But in her new home, in a distant unknown country, it would not be like that.
 Then she would be married—she, Eveline.
 People would treat her with respect then.
 She would not be treated as her mother had been.
 Even now, though she was over nineteen, she sometimes felt herself in danger of her father’s violence.
 She knew it was that that had given her the palpitations.

 At this point, one has to wonder why any person of sense would want to stay in the Hill household.
 Her father is abusive; this much is clear.
 She is treated derogatorily by her employer, Miss Gavan.
-Her brother Ernest and mother are dead.
+Her brother Ernest and her mother are dead.
 She is suffering from violent paroxysms, tremors brought on by her father’s abuse.
 What is there to keep her in Dublin?
 And trying her luck in the open air of Buenos Ayres would afford her a new possibility.
-Though not everything that is possible is positive, at least she would have the possibility of something positive in her life.
+Though not everything that is possible is positive, at least she would have the possibility of something positive being brought into her life.

 Now, the bit about the Patagonians makes me wonder if Frank is a liar.
 A chronicler of Magellan’s expeditions wrote that the Patagonians were a race of giants.
 Is Frank repeating the same myth of the “terrible Patagonians”?
 If Frank is telling Eveline such nonsense, this should lead us to question the integrity of his intentions.